Christ’s is widely known for the study of languages and History and our ASNC students enjoy working within that broader tradition and community.

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.

-There is no written assessment taken at interview for Anglo-Saxon, Norse and Celtic at Christ's College.
+There is no admissions test for Anglo-Saxon, Norse and Celtic.

 At Christ's we don’t have fixed quotas for places, so the number of students we admit in any year depends on the strengths of the applicants.
 The average intake of ASNC freshers across the university is around 25 to 30, and here at Christ’s we tend to have one student in any year.